Los Angeles River - The Unpredictable!

 Historical Notes

-Swollen by its flooded tributaries, the Los Angeles River reached a maximum flood stage of about 99,000 cubic feet per second.
-The water surged south, inundating Compton before reaching Long Beach, where a bridge at the mouth of the river collapsed killing ten people.
+Swollen by tributaries, the Los Angeles River reached a flood stage of 99,000 cubic feet per second.
+The waters surged south, inundating Compton and Long Beach.
+A bridge at the river’s mouth collapsed, killing ten people.

 (1938)* - People walk along a cement path that seems to have snapped in half as the dirt below the concrete washed away in the flooded Los Angeles River.